artsy/README/playbooks/kubernetes/app-resource-tuning.md

   targetCPUUtilizationPercentage: ???
 ```
 ## Recommendations

 ### minReplicas
+- Set it to 2 for redundancy.

 ### maxReplicas
+- Set it to as many as required to meet reasonable workload.
+We have unlimited capacity.
+Cluster Auto-Scaler will add EC2 instances to back up the pods.
+Cap it at a number beyond which you feel is unreasonable for the app.

 ### targetCPUUtilizationPercentage
+- Set it to less than 100% so there is headroom for the pods to meet quick surges in workload, so that client requests are not dropped while HPA/CA add pods/EC2-instances which takes time.
+But don't set it so low that a lot of CPU sits idle.
+Try 70%-80%.
+For example, if set at 70%, pods' CPU utilization will be around 70%.
+When there's a surge in workload and HPA has added pods up to max, utilization will go beyond 70%.

 # Process of tuning those parameters.
 It takes iterations to get those parameters right.
-Generally, when launching an app, give it more resources than you think it needs, observe actual utilization over time, and dial down as needed.
+Generally, when launching an app, give it more resources (especially memory) than you think it needs, observe actual utilization over time, and dial down as needed.
 Here's a dashboard that helps monitoring an app's resource usage over time:

 https://app.datadoghq.com/dashboard/2n5-6tr-ypp/kubernetes-cpumemory-usage-by-deployment